Tennis tour: Men's

-By the 1980s, the Grand Prix tour was the main men's tennis tour, while WCT events were in certain years even part of the Grand Prix circuit.
-In 1990, all top tier tour events became part of the ATP Tour as the Association of Tennis Professionals took control of professional tour tennis from the ITF's Men's Tennis Council.
+By the mid 1980s, the ITF Grand Prix Circuit was the main men's tennis tour, while WCT Circuit events were in certain years even part of the Grand Prix.
+In 1990 both the Grand Prix circuit and the WCT circuit were replaced by a single worldwide ATP Tour, that was formed by absorbing the top tier events from the former circuits.

+The Association of Tennis Professionals then took control of professional tour tennis from the ITF's Men's Tennis Council.